Leaders & Spirituality

 Integrated spiritual care cannot be realised in your organisation if your leaders are not modelling engagement with this aspect of life.
 I hope this is an encouragement to some and a positive challenge for others.
 If you are really stuck, contact me and we can have a quiet conversation to help you find your way.

-Finally, this month one of our proof reading volunteers died, aged 81.
+Postscript: ‘At the time of writing this article, one of our proof reading volunteers died, aged 81.
 I called on her almost as soon as I started working in this role in 2016.
 Although she rarely left the house due to health challenges, she was still a keen reader and writer.
 She had an outstanding understanding of grammar and was finely tuned with her attention to detail.
 She helped with these newsletters and also many of our larger publications.
 She was also my mother.
-Vale Rachael Hampton.
+Vale Rachael Hampton’.

-- Guest Article: Yoga to improve resilience and leadership impact by Cynthia Payne, Anchor Excellence.
+Link to Guest Contributor Article: Yoga to improve resilience and leadership impact by Cynthia Payne, Anchor Excellence.